gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 ### HDInsight Hadoop Clusters

+Azure HDInsight is a managed Apache Hadoop, Spark, HBase, and Storm service on the cloud.
+You can work easily with Azure HDInsight clusters from the data science virtual machine.

 **Prerequisite**

 - Create your Azure Blob storage account from [Azure Portal](http://portal.azure.com).
 This storage account is used to store data for HDInsight clusters.